phoneFree call from UK 0800 52 00 161 / Other countries: +34 960 451 185 personPrivate Area

 Will a retroverted uterus affect my fertility?

-On its own, a retroverted uterus will not affect your fertility and you will be able to conceive as easily as anyone else.
+On its own, a retroverted uterus will not affect your fertility.
+You will be able to conceive as easily as anyone else.
 The only exceptions when it could indirectly affect your fertility are when it is associated with another condition.
 Among them, endometriosis, uterine fibroids and PID may be the cause of a retroverted uterus, not the other way around.

 Endometriosis and fertility